Phoenix, KwaZulu-Natal: Public Transport

-The main route intersecting Phoenix is the M26 Phoenix Highway, connecting the township with Mount Edgecombe to the east.
+Routes

+The M26 (Phoenix Highway) is the main route intersecting Phoenix, rounding through the township between the intersections with the R102 at Chris Hani Road/Old North Coast Road (to Ottawa) and Hillhead Drive (to Mount Edgecombe).

 Bordering to the east, the R102 runs northwards from Durban to Verulam and provides access to the M41 freeway (to uMhlanga).
 Bordering to the south-west, the M25 Curnick Ndlovu Highway runs north-westwards from Durban to Inanda.

-Apart from the metropolitan and regional routes, Phoenix is also served by JG Champion Drive connecting eastwards to the Cornubia Industrial and Business Estate.
+Other than the metropolitan and regional routes, Phoenix is also served by the MR458 (JG Champion Drive) connecting eastwards to the Cornubia Industrial and Business Estate.